foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 ### Scarb
 You can read more about installing scarb [here](https://docs.swmansion.com/scarb/download.html)

-Please make sure you're using scarb installed via asdf - otherwise some tests may fail.
+Please make sure you're using Scarb installed via [asdf](https://asdf-vm.com/) - otherwise some tests may fail.
 > To verify, run:
 >
 > ```shell